loupeteam/Loupe-UX-Server/README.md

 cmake --build ./cmakebuild --config Release --target server
 ```

-6. Once building is complete with no errors, you can run the server with
+6. Once building is complete with no errors, you can run the server with:
 ```CMD
 .\cmakebuild\src\server\Release\server.exe
 ```